upsun/devcenter/dev/content/_index.md

 <div class="hx-mb-12">
 {{< hextra/hero-subtitle >}}
-  No matter which framework use, the basic rules of the Upsun PaaS remain the same.
+  No matter which framework use, the basic rules of the Upsun Cloud Application platform remain the same.
 See the resources below to get started today.
 {{< /hextra/hero-subtitle >}}
 </div>